Introduction to Functional Dependency in DBMS

 07-11-1997 |

 In this table, the Student_ID column is the primary key.
-The values in the Student_ID column are formed by the combination of the first letter from the Student_Name column, last code from the Dept column and date & month from the DOB column.
+The values in the Student_ID column are formed by combining the first letter from the Student_Name column, the last code from the Dept column, and the date & month from the DOB column.
 If any change is made in any of these columns will reflect changes in the primary key column, that is, the Student_ID column.
-Any new record inserted in this table will also have a Student_ID value formed from the combination of the other three non-key columns.
+Any new record inserted in this table will also have a Student_ID value formed from combining the other three non-key columns.

 Conclusion

-Defining Functional Dependency between the columns is a crucial part of designing a table, as bad DBMS designs have plenty of disadvantages while querying, as well as makes it impossible to implement any potential upgrades.
-Functional Dependency provides more clarity on the values, helps to maintain the quality of the data, and keep the database clean without junk or repeating data.
+Defining Functional Dependency between the columns is a crucial part of designing a table, as bad DBMS designs have plenty of disadvantages while querying and make it impossible to implement any potential upgrades.
+Functional dependency clarifies the values, helps maintain the data’s quality, and keeps the database clean without junk or repeating data.

 Recommended Articles